Phantom fluid cosmology: Impact of a phantom hidden sector on cosmological observables: Correlations between parameters

 \subsection{Massive $\nu_s$ case}

 For massive $\nu_s$, the new-physics parameters are taken to be $\Omega_g$ and $w_{\nu_s}$.
 They show degeneracies with several $\Lambda$CDM quantities in Fig.~\ref{fig:cosmomc_m}.
 As noted previously, $w_{\nu_s}$ is largely completely unconstrained, having no effect on most of the $\Lambda$CDM parameters.
 The exceptions are $\sigma_8$ and $S_8$, which are related to the amplitude of the matter perturbations.
 This occurs because $w_{\nu_s}$ impacts the linear perturbation equations.
+Table~\ref{tab:params_m} shows the $68\%$ C.L. parameter intervals for the $\Lambda$CDM$\phi \nu_s$ model for the massive $\nu_s$ scenario, as derived from \texttt{CosmoMC}.

 \end{widetext}

 \end{appendix}